siamhash/LeaseLock-Coding-Challenge/README.md

 - Certificates level data
 - Properties level data
 - Certificates and Properties relationship with each other
-I have solve the problem one by one firstly need to implement the company level data and convert it to given schema mentioned below.
+and solved it one by one i am explaning below how each data is mapped from api to given schema
 ```JSON
     {
       company_name: String,